Article 10 of the European Convention on Human Rights

-Article 10 of the European Convention on Human Rights provides the right to Freedom of Expression and Information.
+Article 10 of the European Convention on Human Rights provides the right to freedom of expression and information.
 A fundamental aspect of this right is the freedom to hold opinions and receive and impart information and ideas, even if the receiver of such information does not share the same opinions or views as the provider.

-Official Article Definition
+Article text

-Limitations to the Freedom of Expression
+Limitations to the freedom of expression

-Freedom of Expression is not an absolute right, meaning it is able to be interfered with by states and other public authority bodies.
+Freedom of expression is not an absolute right, meaning it can be interfered with by states and other public authority bodies.

-However, each state is allowed a Margin of Appreciation.
+However, each state is allowed a margin of appreciation.
 An acceptance of varying historical, legal, political, and cultural differences, which may lead the application of such freedom to be slightly varied in its nature despite the widespread adoption of the article.
-Such differences in the application have been allowed as long as the Freedom of Expression is as found in The Observer and The Guardian v United Kingdom (1991)."Narrowly interpreted and the necessity for any restrictions must be convincingly established" by national authorities.
+Such differences in the application have been allowed as long as the freedom of expression is as found in The Observer and The Guardian v United Kingdom (1991).
+"Narrowly interpreted and the necessity for any restrictions must be convincingly established" by national authorities.